What to see in Bordeaux in 1 or 2 days?

-The tour continues here, although we this point and the next we skip it.
+The tour continues here, although we ended up skipping this point and the next on our trip.

 This church was built between the fourteenth and fifteenth centuries on the site of an ancient Gallo-Roman port.
 The square and the narrow alleys around the area make up old Bordeaux.

 Just behind the Place de la Bourse you’ll find this Italian-style square.
 It was created in 1754 by decision of Mayor Tourney and in the center you can see a fountain from 1865.

 Place de la Bourse